A guide to setting up permission and granting access to a virtual data room

 • Grant access to your first real visitor

 The folder structure and file naming are worth getting right before you start sharing.
-You don't want to be reorganizing while an investor is actively reviewing documents.
+You don't want to be reorganizing while a viewer is actively reviewing documents.
 If you need help with this, the file naming guide covers the structure in detail.

 Realistically, setup takes a few hours if your documents are already organized.
-The platform configuration itself - account, folders, permissions - takes 30 to 60 minutes.
+The platform configuration itself takes 30 to 60 minutes.
 The rest is document preparation.

 How Ellty handles data room access